Dean (Christianity): History

 Latin decanus in the Roman military was the head of a group of ten soldiers within a centuria, and by the 5th century it was the head of a group of ten monks.
 It came to refer to various civil functionaries in the later Roman Empire.

 Based on the monastic use, it came to mean the head of a chapter of canons of a collegiate church or cathedral church.

 Based on that use, deans in universities now fill various administrative positions.

 Latin decanus should not be confused with Greek diákonos (διάκονος), from which the word deacon derives, which describes a supportive role.

-Officials

-In the Catholic Church, the Dean of the College of Cardinals and the Cardinal Vice-Dean are the president and vice-president of the college.
-Both are elected.
-Except for presiding and delegating administrative tasks, they have no authority over the cardinals, acting as primus inter pares (first among equals).

 In the universities that grew out of the cathedral and monastery schools, a university dean came to be an official with various administrative duties.

-The chief priest of a Catholic cathedral is a dean.

 Catholic Church

-The title "dean" is conferred upon a parish priest who serves as a senior figure, though usually without specific jurisdictional authority, over a section of a diocese.
+The title "dean" is conferred upon a parish priest who serves as a senior figure, though usually without specific jurisdictional authority, over an area or section of a diocese.
 These are sometimes referred to as "rural deans", and are expected to show a degree of leadership among the priests of the region, known as a deanery.
+This function is sometimes titled vicar forane, (Note: Forane is Latin for "in a foreign land") abbreviated to "VF".
+The Second Vatican Council's Decree concerning the Pastoral Office of Bishops in the Church (1965) referred to "vicars forane and deans" together (Latin: Vicarii Foranei, Decani).

-This function is sometimes titled "vicar forane" (forane is Latin for "in a foreign land").
-An episcopal vicar serves a similar function, but has more formal authority and specific powers under canon law.
+An episcopal vicar serves a broader diocesan function, and has more formal authority and specific powers under canon law.